zelisinho/anypoint-examples/dataweave-with-flowreflookup/README.md

 The [File Endpoint](http://www.mulesoft.org/documentation/display/current/File+Connector) polls the input folder for new files every ten seconds.
 When it spots a new file, it reads it and passes the content to the [Anypoint DataWeave transformer](http://www.mulesoft.org/documentation/display/current/Weave+Reference+Documentation).
 This transformer not only converts the format of the data from CSV to a collection, it automatically maps the input fields from the CSV file – company_name, company_address, etc. – to output fields that Salesforce uses in a collection.
 Each mapping earns an arrow which helps you to visualize the activity that occurs within the DataWeave transformer.

-The DataWeave also utilizes a FlowRef Lookup Table.
-This Lookup Table accesses another flow in the application to acquire the sales region for each new account.
+The DataWeave also utilizes a flow lookup.
+Flow lookup accesses another flow in the application to acquire the sales region for each new account.
 DataWeave invokes the LookupSalesRegionFlow which uses the company_state data to determine into which sales region the account falls.
 DataWeave then maps this newly acquired data to the custom field in Salesforce, Region__c.

 When it has converted all the account information in the file to a collection of Salesforce-friendly data, the application uses a [Salesforce Connector](http://www.mulesoft.org/documentation/display/current/Salesforce+Connector) to push data into your Salesforce account.
 The connector's configurations specify the **operation** – *Create* – and the **sObject** type – *Account* – which dictate exactly how the data uploads to Salesforce; in this case, it creates new accounts.

 #### LookupSalesRegionFlow ####

 This flow consists of a [Groovy](http://www.mulesoft.org/documentation/display/current/Groovy+Component+Reference) component and a [Logger](http://www.mulesoft.org/documentation/display/current/Logger+Component+Reference).
 The script in the component uses state information in the message payload to calculate the sales region to which the account belongs.
-Invoked by the FlowRefLookup table in DataWeave, this flow exists only to determine a sales region for each account in the CSV file.
+Invoked by the flow lookup in DataWeave, this flow exists only to determine a sales region for each account in the CSV file.

 ### Documentation ###